RenatoCesarF/About_me/README.md

 # :computer:Project
-<p>Inspirado por alguns vídeos do Lucas Montano do canal Lucas Montano e inspirado para trabalhar como freelancer em algo decidi usar o que estava aprendendo de React no site da Scrimba para desenvolver um site sobre mim como forma de divulgação de meus trabalhos e     projetos de agora e futuros.
-Foi usado muito CSS para Fazer as animações e transições que coloquei em alguns componentes do site.
-Infelizmente não foi possível implementar tudo que tinha em mente, por isso estou voltando a estudar sobre o frameWork para depois conseguir implementar tudo que desejo para esse site.</p>

-Inspired by videos from the Lucas Montano channel I decided to use what I was learning about React on the Scrimba platform, to develop a website about me, as a way of publicizing my current and future works and projects .
+Inspired by videos from the Lucas Montano channel, I decided to use what I was learning about React on Scrimba platform, to develop a website about me, as a way of publicizing my current and future works and projects .
 A lot of CSS was used to make the animations and transitions that I put in some components of the site.
 Unfortunately it was not possible to implement everything I had in mind, so I am going back to studying the frameWork, and then, be able to implement everything I want for this site

 ## :arrow_forward: A video about the development process: